Frequently Asked Questions

 17. The BSN Online program, is this an eligible program for the Tuition Benefit?

 Yes the BSN online program is eligible for the tuition benefit.

 18. My dependent child is in high school but wants to attend the Summer Scholars program can they?

 Yes the Summer Scholars program is eligible for the Tuition Benefit please follow the guidelines listed under Dependent Children, Spouses and *Legally Domiciled Adults for the process.

 19. Are the deposits and co-pays included in the Tuition Benefit?

 NO. If a program requires you or your dependents to pay a deposit, it is not apart of the Tuition Benefit and must be paid separately.
-This also includes the co-pays that are required by dependents who are receiving the Tuition Benefit.
+This also includes the co-pays that are required of dependents who are receiving the Tuition Benefit.

-20. Is there a complete list of programs that eligible and in eligible for the Tuition Benefit?
+20. Is there a complete list of programs that eligible and ineligible for the Tuition Benefit?